-Once again I would like to point out we not only need to READ mathematics, we need to DO mathematics.
+Once again may I point out that we not only need to READ mathematics, we need to DO mathematics.
 Try to go through as many exercises as you can.
-Don't just wait for the model answers.
+They are organic components of the lecture notes.
+Don't just sit there and wait for the model answers.